liviucotfas/ase-multimedia/Labs/04. Graphics.2D - Vector/readme.md

 >Try the complete `svg-bar-chart` sample by clicking [here](https://ase-multimedia.azurewebsites.net/svg-bar-chart/).

-As an example, you can find bellow the code required for displaying a **bar chart** using the [Google Charts](https://developers.google.com/chart/interactive/docs/gallery/barchart) library:
+As an example, you can find below the code required for displaying a **bar chart** using the [Google Charts](https://developers.google.com/chart/interactive/docs/gallery/barchart) library:

 **HTML**
 ```HTML